infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_txt_record.md

 }

 data "infoblox_txt_record" "ds3" {
-  dns_view = "nondefault_dnsview1" // not 'default' thus must be specified
+  dns_view = "nondefault_dnsview1"
   fqdn = "example3.example2.org"

+  // This is just to ensure that the record has been be created
-  depends_on = [infoblox_txt_record.rec3]
+  // using 'infoblox_txt_record' resource block before the data source will be queried. depends_on = [infoblox_txt_record.rec3]
 }